A guide for Bridport residents: draft for consultation

 Buy less: We have a choice to define ourselves as citizens instead of consumers.
 Ask yourself if you really need what you are about to buy.
 And if you do need something, try tobuy it second hand from charity shops or selling sites online.
 Or consider hiring equipment, or setting up a tool share among your neighbours.
 Turn your unwanted items into cash by selling online, instead of putting them in the bin, or donate to charity.

 Local: There are many local projects taking practical actions which would value our time or donations: these include Plastic-free Bridport reducing waste, and the local tree-planting group.
-See more at the Bridport Community Support Facebook group page www.facebook.com/groups/413504675760119.
+See more on the Volunteering section of the Bridport Climate Response website: www.bridportclimateresponse.net/volunteering.

 Policy changes: We live in a democracy!
 We can help the policy changes we need by contacting our MP and councillors, and supporting lobbying groups and petitions.
 For example: